 Why Do Investors Choose VTSAX and VFIAX?

-While it may seem advantageous to start investing money in individual stocks on your own, there are benefits to investing in index funds.
 Because VTSAX and VFIAX exist to promote the mission of diversified investing, they involve less risk than selecting individual stocks and bonds.

 In the long run, index funds which follow the S&P 500 in some close proximity return around 10%, the historical average annual market return since the 1920s.

 Following this investment strategy makes it impossible to capture alpha (outperform the market) like you might with individual stocks you find using the best stock research apps and software, you also won’t do worse than it.